WHENEVER I FEEL LIKE IT

 This page is

 the port to dock at when you return to the site

 after your first (or any) cruise, and you want

 to find out how it has changed.

 check out new items and to

 many temporary features celebrating

 special occasions.
 (See the

 Column to the right or the

 The newest entries are markedon this and the following two pages, which are

-linked from above and below
+linked from above and below.

-This is your captain speaking, welcoming you aboard
+is your Captain speaking, welcoming you aboard

 your cyber-cruise ship,